Software Engineering Tools, Principles and Practices for Scientists

 Codecov service with

 .codecov.yml configuration file.
-Also, we can configure
+We can also configure

 Appveyor continuous integration service for Windows support with